Supermarket chain Morrisons faces equal pay claims worth 1 billion pounds

 A spokesperson for Morrisons said: “We are not aware of any court proceedings issued by a third party.
 We have received a letter asking us a number of questions about our pay policies.
 Our aim is to pay our colleagues fairly and equally for the job that they do, irrespective of their gender.”

-Leigh Day also said it believed employees working in male-dominated distribution centres were paid considerably more than largely female-staffed stores.
+Leigh Day also said it believed employees working in male-dominated distribution centers were paid considerably more than largely female-staffed stores.

 (Reporting by Philip George in Bengaluru and James Davey; Editing by Leslie Adler)